JacquesCarette/Drasil/code/Drasil.md

 - **Spec**: Should really be called 'Sentence'.
 A 'language of sentences', mostly to accomodate symbols, concatenation, units, etc. And some helper functions as well.

+- **Sentence/Extract**: Utility to extract the (unique) dependencies of Sentences on chunks, i.e. things that have UIDs.